billspat/azure_openai_demo/readme.md

    - with a single prompt: `python openai_completion_example.py "Is AI useful for anything?"`
    - start a chat session: `python openai_completion_example.py chat` \
      enter prompts that are related.
 The program sends previous prompts to try to make it more conversation like.

-### Sample Shell Script

-There is an example that uses the REST api and the shell.
-No python is needed.

-1. create a file `.env` as described above following the example file `example_dotenv.txt`

-2. From the terminal, Azure cloud shell,  or Linux shell in windows), run the command `./complete_this.sh